-This indeed gives a connection $\nabla$ in a rank $K$ bundle over $C$, or more precisely over the complement of the branch locus in $C$.
-However, this connection does \ti{not} extend smoothly over the branch locus.
-The reason is simple: when one goes around a branch point of the covering $\Sigma \to C$, the sheets of $\Sigma$ are permuted, and this permutation shows up as a nontrivial monodromy for the pushforward connection $\nabla$.
-Thus $\nabla$ so defined cannot be extended to a flat connection on the whole of $C$.
+This indeed gives a connection $\nabla = \pi_* \nabla^\ab$ in a rank $K$ bundle over $C$, or more precisely over the complement of the branch locus in $C$.
+However, the connection $\pi_* \nabla^\ab$ does \ti{not} extend smoothly over the branch locus.
+The reason is simple: when one goes around a branch point of the covering $\Sigma \to C$, the sheets of $\Sigma$ are permuted, and this permutation shows up as a nontrivial monodromy for $\pi_* \nabla^\ab$.
+Thus $\pi_* \nabla^\ab$ cannot be extended to a flat connection on the whole of $C$.

-The nonabelianization operation is a recipe for ``fixing up'' this monodromy problem, by cutting the surface $C$ into pieces, then regluing the connection $\nabla$ with some nontrivial automorphisms along the gluing lines.
-The collective effect of this cutting-and-gluing is to cancel the unwanted monodromy while not creating any monodromy anywhere else.
+The nonabelianization operation is a recipe for ``fixing up'' this monodromy problem, by cutting the surface $C$ into pieces, then regluing with unipotent automorphisms of $\pi_* \nabla^\ab$ along the gluing lines.
+The effect of this cutting-and-gluing is to cancel the unwanted monodromy around branch points while not creating any monodromy anywhere else.